oroinc/documentation/user_guide/glossary.rst

       can be defined for different organization records.

    User
       A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent a person or group of people using the OroCRM using the same credentials.
+Its :term:`records <Record>` represent a person, group of people or a third part system using the same credentials to access OroCRM.

+   Business Unit
+      A system :term:`entity <Entity>`.
+Its :term:`records <Record>` represent group of :term:`users <User>` with similar business or administrative tasks/roles.

+   Organization
+      A system :term:`entity <Entity>`.
+Its :term:`records <Record>` represent a group of :term:`users <User> that belong to the same enterprise, business, commerce or another organization.